All posts

 What is a permanent establishment and why does it matter?

-A permanent establishment (PE) is a sufficient business presence in a foreign country to trigger a local tax obligation for your entity.
-If your US LLC or home-country entity creates a PE in another country through your activities there, that country can tax the entity's income attributable to the PE — on top of taxes already owed in your home jurisdiction.
-PE risk matters because it creates unexpected tax liabilities in countries where you have no entity, no local advisor, and no compliance infrastructure.
+A permanent establishment (PE) means your business has enough presence in a foreign country to owe taxes there.
+If your US LLC or home-country entity creates a PE through your activities abroad, that country can tax the income attributable to it, on top of what you already owe at home.
+The problem: you end up with tax liabilities in countries where you have no entity, no local advisor, and no compliance setup.

 How many days can I work in a foreign country before triggering PE risk?

-There is no universal safe threshold.
-Many tax treaties set 183 days as a benchmark, but this varies by treaty and by counting method (calendar year, rolling 12 months, or per engagement).
-Some jurisdictions can establish PE through a fixed place of business or decision-making authority with no minimum day count.
-A single meeting where you sign a significant contract can create a PE argument in certain jurisdictions.
-The specific threshold depends on the treaty between your entity's jurisdiction and the country where you are working.
+No universal safe number exists.
+Many tax treaties use 183 days as a benchmark, but it varies by treaty and counting method (calendar year, rolling 12 months, or per engagement).
+Some jurisdictions can establish PE through a fixed place of business or decision-making authority with zero day count.
+A single meeting where you sign a significant contract can create a PE argument.
+The specific threshold depends on the treaty between your entity's jurisdiction and the country where you're working.

 Does my CPA track permanent establishment risk?

-Most CPAs operate within a single jurisdiction's tax framework.
+Most CPAs work within a single jurisdiction's tax framework.
 They prepare returns based on where your entity is registered and where you claim residency.
-They typically do not track cross-border day counts, activity patterns across multiple client countries, or treaty PE provisions.
-This is not a failure of competence — it is a structural gap between single-jurisdiction tax preparation and multi-jurisdiction structural risk assessment.
+They typically don't track cross-border day counts, activity patterns across multiple client countries, or treaty PE provisions.
+It's a structural gap between single-jurisdiction tax prep and multi-jurisdiction risk, not a competence issue.

 Can I have permanent establishment risk even with an Employer of Record (EOR)?

 Yes.
 An EOR like Deel or Remote handles employment compliance for workers you hire abroad.
-But if the EOR-employed worker is negotiating contracts, closing deals, or making binding decisions on behalf of your entity, the entity itself may have created a dependent agent PE in that country.
-The EOR handles employment law.
-It does not address entity-level tax exposure from the worker's business activities conducted on your behalf.
+But if that worker is negotiating contracts, closing deals, or making binding decisions on behalf of your entity, you may have created a dependent agent PE in that country.
+The EOR covers employment law.
+It does nothing about entity-level tax exposure from business activities conducted on your behalf.

 How do I document my PE position?

-PE risk assessment requires contemporaneous documentation: travel records showing days present in each jurisdiction, engagement contracts specifying location and duration of work, records of where key business decisions were made, and communication trails showing the nature of activity in each location.
-Retroactive reconstruction is treated with skepticism by tax authorities and its evidentiary weight degrades with every year of undocumented cross-border work.
+You need contemporaneous records: travel logs showing days in each jurisdiction, engagement contracts specifying where and how long you worked, records of where key decisions were made, and communication trails showing what you did in each location.
+Tax authorities treat retroactive reconstruction with skepticism, and the evidentiary weight degrades with every year of undocumented cross-border work.

 Key Takeaways